Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 5. Enter the endpoint into the URL: `http://localhost:3000/test/three`.
 6. Click on the body tab under the url input field.
 7. Choose the `raw` radio button.
-8. In the dropdown choose `JSON (application/json)`.
+8. In the dropdown, choose `JSON (application/json)`.
-9. In the empty space add a JSON object like the one below.
-Notice that this is `testdata.item`, the last two properties in `req.body.testdata.item`:
+9. In the empty space, add a JSON object like the one below.
+Notice that this is `testdata.item`, the last two properties in `req.body.testdata.item`.
+This information is inside `body`, which is inside `req`.
 ```json
 {
     "testdata":{